-RARE PORCELAIN FIGURE 'PIONEER WITH DRUM', probably circa 1926, with the mark of the Lomonosov Porcelain Factory, Leningrad, after the Soviet model by Maria Strakhovskaya (1888-1962), depicting a young boy standing barefoot with eyes cast heavenward, wearing a white shirt, red neckerchief and blue shorts, playing a yellow drum suspended from a strap over his left shoulder, standing on a rocky base painted with green foliage scrolls, height 15.5 cm, on a base with impressed hammer, sickle and cogwheel marks, stamped with the Cyrillic initials 'IK' (Ivan Kuznetsov) of the moulder and a red stamp 'Made in Russia U.S.S.R.' (minor restoration to left leg)
+RARE PORCELAIN FIGURINE 'PIONEER WITH A DRUM', probably circa 1926, with the mark of the Lomonosov Porcelain Factory, Leningrad, after a Soviet model by Maria Strakhovskaya (1888–1962), depicts a young boy standing barefoot with his eyes raised to the sky, wearing a white shirt, a red neckerchief, and blue shorts, playing a yellow drum suspended from a strap on his left shoulder, standing on a rocky base adorned with green foliage monograms, height 15.5 cm, on a base with imprints of a hammer, sickle, and gear wheel, stamped with the Cyrillic initials 'IK' (Ivan Kuznetsov) of the moulder, and a red stamp 'Made in Russia U.S.S.R.' (minor restoration to the left leg).

 Lomonosov Leningrad Plant